Two New Sciences: Methodology

 Many contemporary scientists, such as Gassendi, dispute Galileo's methodology for conceptualizing his law of falling bodies.
 Two of the main arguments are that his epistemology followed the example of Platonist thought or hypothetico-deductivist.
 It has now been considered to be ex suppositione, or knowing the how and why effects from past events in order to determine the requirements for the production of similar effects in the future.
 Galilean methodology mirrored that of Aristotelian and Archimedean epistemology.
-Following a letter from Cardinal Bellarmine in 1615 Galileo distinguished his arguments and Copernicus' as natural suppositions as opposed to the "fictive" that are "introduced only for the sake of astronomical computations," such as Plato's hypothesis on eccentrics and equants.
+Following a letter from Cardinal Bellarmine in 1615 Galileo distinguished his arguments and Copernicus' as natural suppositions as opposed to the "fictive" that are "introduced only for the sake of astronomical computations," such as Ptolemy's hypothesis on eccentrics and equants.

 Galileo's earlier writing considered Juvenilia, or youthful writings, are considered his first attempts at creating lecture notes for his course "hypothesis of the celestial motions" while teaching in at the University of Padua.
 These notes mirrored those of his contemporaries at the Collegio as well as contained an "Aristotelian context with decided Thomistic (St. Thomas Aquinas) overtones."
 These earlier papers are believed to have encouraged him to apply demonstrative proof in order to give validity to his discoveries on motion.

 Discovery of folio 116v gives evidence of experiments that had previously not been reported and therefore demonstrated Galileo's actual calculations for the Law of Falling Bodies.

 His methods of experimentation have been proved by the recording and recreation done by scientists such as James MacLachlan, Stillman Drake, R.H.
 Taylor and others in order to prove he did not merely imagine his ideas as historian Alexandre Koyré argued, but sought to prove them mathematically.

 Galileo believed that knowledge could be acquired through reason, and reinforced through observation and experimentation.
 Thus, it can be argued that Galileo was a rationalist, and also that he was an empiricist.

 The two new sciences

-The two sciences mentioned in the title are the strength of materials and the motion of objects (the forbearers of modern material engineering and kinematics).
+The two sciences mentioned in the title are the strength of materials and the motion of objects (the forebears of modern material engineering and kinematics).
 In the title of the book "mechanics" and "motion" are separate, since at Galileo's time "mechanics" meant only statics and strength of materials.